IvyW2/Bank-of-Flatiron/README.md

 ```
 ## Running the application
 5. Once in the VS Code you can ran npm start to run the React application.
- or
+                  Or
 6. Open the application on your browser:https://bank-of-flatiron-eight.vercel.app/
-- You can now interact with the application and make the necessary operations
+- You can now interact with the application and make the necessary operations.

 ## Technology used
 - [HTML5](https://www.python.org/)